 So don’t just whip out that email to your team.
 Take time to think it through.
 Edit it.
 Shorten it.
 Craft it until it’s perfectly clear.
-You’ll be amazed how many headaches you can avoid when you just slow down, and make the extra effort to be painfully clear.
+You’ll be amazed how many headaches you can avoid when you just slow down and make the extra effort to be painfully clear.

 Want to stop wasting money on advertising?
 Be clear about the strategy.

 Think of it this way… Effective advertising is a combination of two things: What to say, and how to say it.
 The “what to say” part means you need to articulate your strategy very clearly.
 The “how to say it” part is the job of the creative team.
 You need to be clear on both fronts.

 Want to build a brand?
 Be clear about what it stands for.

 Filmmaker Morgan Spurlock did a great documentary about product placement in the movie industry called “Greatest Movie Ever Sold.”
 There’s a scene where he’s pitching his movie idea to a team of top executives of a well-known natural food company, and they’re concerned that his spoof is not really right for their brand.